stoyan-stoyanov/llmflows/docs/index.md

 ## Where to start

-After installing `llmflows` with `pip` your go-to destination should be the user guide on the left.
-Each page helps new users gradually learn LLMFlow starting from simple concepts, going through all main abstractions and ending at complex use-cases where LLMFlow really shines.
+After installing `llmflows` with `pip` your go-to destination should be the user guide.
+Each page helps new users gradually learn LLMFlow starting from simple concepts, going through all main abstractions and ending with complex use-cases where LLMFlows really shines.

 Each page has a TL;DR code snippet that you can just copy, paste and move on.
 If you already have significant experience with LLMs, and prompt engineering or you are in a rush feel free to use the TL;DR section together with the API referrence when needed.